CodeYourFuture/cyf-hotel-react/README.md

 17. Still in the `<Search />` component, add a `onSubmit` handler to the `<form>` tag.
 When the form is submitted (try clicking the search button), get the value of the state `searchInput` and pass it as a parameter to the `search` prop function that has been provided for you (the `search` prop is passed from the `<Bookings />` component).
 Look in the console, you should see the text that is typed in the search input field when submitting the form (note: also your submit handler should take an `event` parameter and add the line `event.preventDefault()` to prevent the browser to implicitely submit the form).

-18. In the `<Bookings />` component, declare a new state `bookings` with the corresponding setter function `setBookings` to hold the `FakeBookings` data (hint: the new state should be initialised with the `FakeBookings` variable).
-Instead of passing `FakeBookings` directly to the `<SearchResults />` component, pass the new `bookings` state variable.
-Check that the bookings are still rendered correctly in the page.

-19. Still in the `<Bookings />` component, implement the `search` method.
+18. Still in the `<Bookings />` component, implement the `search` method.
 It must use the `searchVal` variable (that you just passed from the `<Search />` component) to **filter** the search results.
 The filter function should return bookings where `firstName` or `surname` match `searchVal`.
 Once filtered, use the `setBookings` function to update the results rendered in `<SearchResults />`.
 Verify that when you enter an existing first name or surname and submit the form, the results are filtered accordingly in the customers table.

-20. Now show a _loading state_ in `<Bookings />` while the data from the server is being fetched.
+19. Now show a _loading state_ in `<Bookings />` while the data from the server is being fetched.
 To test this, try loading data from `https://cyf-react.glitch.me/delayed`, which has a 5 second delay before returning the data.
 You will need to use another state to record when your application is loading data (this can be a boolean) and display a loading message whenever the application is loading data.
 Hint: try looking at your Pokemon app that you worked on in class for an example.

-21. Finally, display an error message in `<Bookings />` if there is an HTTP error when fetching data from the server.
+20. Finally, display an error message in `<Bookings />` if there is an HTTP error when fetching data from the server.
 To test this, try loading data from `https://cyf-react.glitch.me/error`, which will return a 500 HTTP error.
 Hint: Try looking at your Pokemon app that you worked on in class for an example.

 ### Stretch Goals